SalesConnection/Caction-Support/docs/Digital_Form_Template_Settings.md

    **Default Field Settings**

-9. "Default Fields Element" allows to set default values for various templates in the digital form.
+9. “Default Fields Element” allows to set default values for various templates in the digital form.

    <p align="center">
      <img src="img/DF_Template_Settings_Step_9.png" alt="DF Template Settings Step 9">
    </p>

+   *Note: The first DateTime field on the left is a mandatory field that cannot be disabled but can be renamed.<br><br>

    <a id="section4"></a>

    **Custom Field Settings**

-10. "Custom Fields Settings" allows to add and configure custom fields for the digital form template.
-You can click on the "Custom Field Element" and edit it at the right side.
+10. “Custom Fields Settings” allows to add and configure custom fields for the digital form template.
+You can click on the “Custom Field Element” and edit it at the right side.

     | No | Field | Description |
     |----|-------|-------------|
     | a | Custom Field Element | Different types of custom fields: header, instruction, break line, checklist, text, and many more. |
     | b | Custom Field View | Area to preview and edit custom fields added to the digital form template. |

+    *Note: Each field element has a limit in number of the same field can be used in one category.
+There is also a limit on number of custom fields that can be added all-together in a category as can be seen on the Remaining Available Fields at section b.<br><br>

     <p align="center">
       <img src="img/DF_Template_Settings_Step_10.png" alt="DF Template Settings Step 10">